hahnec/plenopticam/docs/source/guide.rst

      - Path to white image calibration file
    * - *Metadata file*
      - Path to file where calibration properties are stored (contents are specific to *PlenoptiCam*)
+   * - *Calibration method*
+     - Determine micro image center detection method.
+Use 'grid-fit' for regular MLAs with consistent spacings.
    * - *Micro image patch size*
-     - One-dimensional micro image size in pixels (detected maximum is reduced via cropping)
+     - One-dimensional micro image size in pixels (your value may be reduced by a detected maximum)
+   * - *Refocusing range*
+     - Numeric start (left) and end point (right) for the refocus parameter.
+   * - *Redo calibration*
+     - Enforce re-calibration process
-   * - *Force re-calibration*
+   * - *De-Vignetting*
-     - Redo calibration process
+     - Combat vignetting (white calibration image division by default)
+   * - *Auto-Contrast*
+     - Histogram alignment based on percentiles in luminance channel
-   * - *Automatic white balance*
+   * - *White balance*
-     - Apply channel normalization
+     - Apply channel-wise normalization
+   * - *Auto-Saturation*
+     - Histogram alignment based on percentiles in saturation channel
    * - *Refocus refinement*
-     - Enable sub-pixel precise refocusing
+     - Enable sub-pixel precise refocusing in steps 1 divided by *micro image size*
    * - *Scheimpflug focus*
      - Imitates tilted sensor focus with 'horizontal', 'vertical', just as upwards and downwards 'skew'
+   * - *Artifact removal*
+     - Rectification of potential artifacts arising from hexagonal micro image arrangements (useful for local resampling).
+   * - *Depth map*
+     - Disparity computation using depthy_ providing depth as a `*.ply` and `*.pfm` file.
-   * - *Override output folder*
+   * - *Remove output folder*
-     - Entire folder gets removed if checked
+     - Entire folder gets removed for new process if checked

 Using your own Lytro Illum
 --------------------------